Epicyclic gearing: 3D printing

 Animation of a printable gear set.
 Legend: driving shaft and sun gear (green), ring gear (dark gray), planet gears (blue), driven shaft and carrier (red).

 Planetary gears have become popular in the maker community, due to their inherent high torque capabilities and compactness/efficiency.
-Especially within 3D printing, they can be used to rapidly prototype a gear box, to then be manufactured with machining technologies later.
+Especially within 3D printing, they can be used to rapidly prototype a gearbox, to then be manufactured with machining technologies later.

-A geared-down motor must turn farther and faster in order to produce the same output movement in the 3D printer which is advantageous if it is not outweighed by the slower movement speed.
+A geared-down motor must turn farther and faster to produce the same output movement in the 3D printer, which is advantageous if it is not outweighed by the slower movement speed.
 If the stepper motor has to turn farther then it also has to take more steps to move the printer a given distance; therefore, the geared-down stepper motor has a smaller minimum step-size than the same stepper motor without a gearbox.
 While down-gearing improves precision in unidirectional motion, it adds backlash to the system and so reduces its absolute positioning accuracy.

 Since herringbone gears are easy to 3D print, it has become very popular to 3D print a moving herringbone planetary gear system for teaching children how gears work.
-An advantage of herringbone gears is that they don't fall out of the ring and don't need a mounting plate, allowing the moving parts to be clearly seen.
+An advantage of herringbone gears is that they do not fall out of the ring and do not need a mounting plate, allowing the moving parts to be clearly seen.